vangav/vos_backend/README.md

 [vangav.com](http://www.vangav.com/)

-Vangav Backend is an open source license-free backend. vos stands for (vangav open source)
+Vangav Backend is an open source (license-free) backend. vos stands for (vangav open source).
 + **90+% less code:** Instead of writing so much code, Vangav Backend has built-in service code generator.
 Just write a minimal JSON definition of a new service's entry points (controllers) and database's tables/queries.
 Then using one command line `java -jar backend_generator.jar new my_new_service_name` Vangav Backend takes care of generating 90+% of the code needed for that new service.
 + **10-% of hello-world-logic:** The generated service adds TODOs where the user should add the service's logic.
 Usually few method calls with few if-conditions and/or loops.
 + **eclipse-ready:** The generated service's JAVA project is ready for import in eclipse.